esselstyn/esselstyn.github.io/publications.md

 ---

 # Publications
+My Google Scholar profile is [here](https://scholar.google.com/citations?user=8p7eEcAAAAAJ&hl=en).
+The title links below will take you to the publication on the publisher's webpage.
+If you'd like to request a reprint, click on the relevant pdf link below.

 ### 2018
 **Eldridge, RA**, AS Achmadi, TC Giarla, KC Rowe, **JA Esselstyn**.
 2018.
 [Geographic isolation and elevational gradients promote diversification in an endemic shrew on Sulawesi](https://dx.doi.org/10.1016/j.ympev.2017.09.018). _Molecular Phylogenetics and Evolution_.
 118: 306-317.
 [PDF](publications/2018/Eldridge-2018.pdf)